-At the end of Week 11, 35 (43.8%) of the 80 counties in the country have a confirmed case [Figure 1].
+At the end of Week 12, 35 (43.8%) of the 80 counties in the country have a confirmed case [Figure 1].
 There was no county with a first confirmed case this week.
 Cumulatively, the age distribution of cases reported is skewed towards people under 50 years old, with most cases occurring in the 20-49 age group and skewed heavily towards males [Figure 3].
-Fifty-nine percent of cases reported their nationality as South Sudanese, with a significant proportion (19.5%) with unknown nationality [Figure 4].
+Fifty-nine percent of cases reported their nationality as South Sudanese, with a significant proportion (19.9%) with unknown nationality [Figure 4].
 Despite expanded testing and increases in cases, the demographic breakdown profiles of the cases have not changed since the beginning of the outbreak.
 However, certainty about the case profiles is affected by increased lack of individual-level data and line listings especially from private testing facilities and GeneXpert (GXP) testing sites.
 This affects our ability to properly detect any changes in profiles.

-Similar to trends in the last several epi weeks, most cases (171) in Week 11 were reported through traveler screening mainly at Med-Blue (125).
-Cumulatively, pre-travel screening account for the greatest proportion of cases (63.6%), followed by contact tracing (12.5%), and alerts (8.2%) [Figure 5B].
-Most of the reported cases (57.1%) in Week 11 came from Central Equatoria (down from 79.2% in Week 10).
-Jonglei (15.8%), Ruweng Administrative Area (8.0%), Upper Nile (5.7%), Unity (4.5%), Abyei Administrative Area (3.0%), Eastern Equatoria (2.7%), Lakes (2.4%), Warrap (0.6%), and Western Equatoria (0.3%) contributed the remaining cases to the weekly case tally [Figure 6].
-In Week 11, 5 healthcare workers were confirmed as cases, bringing the cumulative case tally among healthcare workers to 254.
-Most of the cases among healthcare workers came from Central Equatoria (214), followed by Abyei (13), Jonglei (10), and Eastern Equatoria (9).
+Similar to trends in the last several epi weeks, most cases (125) in Week 12 were reported through traveler screening mainly at Med-Blue (52).
+Cumulatively, pre-travel screening account for the greatest proportion of cases (63.5%), followed by contact tracing (12.2%), and alerts (8.1%) [Figure 5B].
+Most of the reported cases (62.4%) in Week 12 came from Central Equatoria.
+Ruweng Administrative Area (14.6%), Jonglei (8.9%), Abyei Administrative Area (6.1%), Unity (2.8%), Lakes (1.9%), Western Equatoria (1.4%), and Eastern Equatoria and Warrap (0.9%) contributed the remaining cases to the weekly case tally.
+Western Bahr el Ghazal, Northern Bahr el Ghazal, and Upper Nile did not report any cases in Week 12 [Figure 6].
+In Week 12, one healthcare worker was confirmed as a case, bringing the cumulative case tally among healthcare workers to 255.
+Most of the cases among healthcare workers came from Central Equatoria (216), followed by Abyei (13), Jonglei (10), and Eastern Equatoria (9).
 Three states (Upper Nile, Western Bahr el Ghazal, and Northern Bahr el Ghazal) have not reported any cases among healthcare workers [Figure 7].

 We are starting to see more testing reported from the states, mostly driven by further decentralization of GXP machines throughout the country (at least 27 sites).
 However, it is still difficult to know if we are at the community transmission stages in the states because there is still not enough testing being done.
-Nevertheless, notable clustered outbreaks have been reported recently in Nzara, Yirol, Bentiu, Bor, Lakien, Ruweng, and Mapourdit, although epidemiological data usually lag in communication to the national authorities once the outbreaks are in the flourishing stages.
+Nevertheless, notable clustered outbreaks have been reported in past epi weeks in Nzara, Yirol, Bentiu, Bor, Lakien, Ruweng, and Mapourdit, although epidemiological data usually lag in communication to the national authorities once the outbreaks are in the flourishing stages.
 Overall, COVID-19 surveillance and testing at sub-national levels continue to be weak and are in need of scaling up.